codecaptain10/front-end-learning/nodejs/Node basic.md

 **12) NPM **

 	- Node Package Manager
-	- npm is the world's largest software registry.
-Open source developers from every continent use npm to share and borrow packages, and many organizations use npm to manage private development as well.
+	- npm is the world's largest software registry
+	- open source developers from every continent use npm to share and borrow packages
+	- many organizations use npm to manage private development as well.